Ministry of Health Statistics – Prostate Cancer

 Measuring and monitoring faster cancer treatment – Link

-The new clinical guidance released today focuses on the use of active surveillance to manage men with low-risk prostate cancer.
+Guidance on ‘Using active surveillance to manage men with low-risk prostate cancer’

 ”A New Zealand Layman’s Perspective on Prostate Cancer”